KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 0[Exponent-]1101[Char 6][Char 5][Char 4][Char 3][Char 2][Char 1]
 ```

-Lets first talk about the packed string, as its the simpler concept.
+Let's first talk about the packed string, as its the simpler concept.
 The packed string is simply a special short encoded string type which refers
 to strings that are exactly 6 bytes in length.

+You know those 48 bits that we use to store pointers or integers?
+There is nothing preventing us from splitting these into six one-byte chunks and store
+a single character in each one of them.

-The reason the bytes are stored in reverse, with the first byte being stored in the
+But why does it look like the bytes are stored in reverse?
-least significant byte, is because of the endianness of the target machine.
+This has to do with the endianness, or byte-order of the architecture.
 The gist is, because little-endian machines store their bytes in reverse order
 (least-significant byte first, most-significant byte last) we have to also store
 our string in reverse order.